Alhzz/Animal-Bites/README.md

 # Animal-Bites Project
-⇥ It's a project that analyse about animals that bite people in 1985-2017 near Louisville, Kentucky, USA.
+It's a project that analyse about animals that bite people in 1985-2017 near Louisville, Kentucky, USA. <br>
 It's over 9000 times of animal bites.
 So we make this project to avoid from animal bite.

 # Author